MysteryPancake/Houdini-OpenCL/README.md

 <img src="./images/actual_id.png" width="500">

-The problem is due to synchronization.
+The problem is due to memory synchronization.
 Each workitem reads the value for `previous_id` without considering if other workitems changed it.

 Imagine there's only 2 workitems.
 Ideally everything happens in order and the result is 20: